tilt-dev/tilt.build/docs/multiple_clusters.md

 Tilt can talk to any Kubernetes cluster.
 This doc describes idioms that can make Tilt work better when you frequently connect to multiple clusters.

 ## One Context
 Tilt uses the cluster specified by your [context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
 Tilt reads this value once at startup and continues to talk to the same cluster.
-If you change the value outside Tilt, Tilt won't suddenly be surprised the cluster looks completely different.
+If you change the value outside Tilt, Tilt will remain connected to the cluster that it started with.

 The context that Tilt selected at startup is exposed via the Tiltfile function `k8s_context`.